Outline

 Simple example

-) without replacing them with a visible equivalent (for example withbox-shadow
+outline: none) without replacing them with a visible equivalent (for example withbox-shadow).

 Correct example